-Our research aims at understanding biomolecular interactions of proteins and polypeptides involved in biological and disease-associated processes via chemistry and at developing novel molecular strategies, compounds, and chemical tools to intervene with these processes.
+Our research aims at understanding biomolecular interactions of proteins and polypeptides mediating biological and disease-associated processes via peptide chemistry and at developing novel molecules and tools to control or visualize these processes.

--- understanding protein misfolding, protein/protein interactions, self-assembly, amyloidogenesis, and gain-of-cell-toxicity molecular events underlying cell degeneration and pathogenesis of the protein aggregation diseases Alzheimer`s disease (AD) and type II diabetes (T2D) and
+-- understanding protein misfolding and amyloid self-assembly underlying cell degeneration and pathogenesis of the protein aggregation diseases Alzheimer`s disease (AD) and type II diabetes (T2D).